vafaeim/advanced-proxy-checker/README.md

 ### Graphical User Interface (GUI)

-The GUI is designed for ease of use and provides a complete visual toolset for managing the proxy checking process.
+The GUI is designed for a rich, interactive experience and provides a complete visual toolset for managing the proxy checking process.

 * **To Launch the GUI**:
     ```bash